joshjohanning/github-misc-scripts/gh-cli/README.md

 ## change-repo-visibility.sh

-Change a repository visibility to internal, for example.
+Change a repository visibility to internal, for example

+## create-enterprise-organization.sh

+Creates an enterprise organization - you just need to pass in the enterprise ID (obtained [via](./get-enterprise-id.sh)) along with billing email, admin logins, and organization name

 ## create-repo-from-template.sh